 - good analytical and problem-solving skills, good communication skills, and the ability to work independently and as part of a team

-- very good written and spoken English level C1
+- very good written and spoken English (B2)

-- valid driver's license with documented driving experience
+- Valid driver's license with 2 years driving experience